4 Ways I’m Keeping a Cozy Home

 Practice (Habits + Rituals)

-Create healthy rhythms for your day, week, and the season.
+Create healthy rhythms for your day, week, and season.

 This was one of my goals for 2021, and I have made some progress.
 With some help from the Lazy Genius, the FlyLady, Diane in Denmark, and the Home Routines app, I created morning and evening routines and a general daily task list.
 After deciding on these guidelines for myself, I feel less frazzled and enjoy my home more.
 That’s where feeling cozy begins for me.